lukejans/.dotfiles/README.md

 - 📦 Install some npm packages
 - ✨ Set some MacOS system settings

 ## ⚠️ Warnings

 > **Run at your own risk!
-I do not take responsability for any data loss or other issues related to using this install script.**
+I do not take responsibility for any data loss or other issues related to using this install script.**

 - Use only on apple silicon Macs as I have not added checks for different homebrew paths.
 - I create backups of configurations this script replaces but in some cases an old `.config.bak` may end up in `~/.Trash`